Libby Do Award

 Most people see a wall and stop.
 Elizabeth saw a wall and looked for a way through it.
 When she was diagnosed with Stage IV lung cancer in 2016—at just 47, she didn't let the diagnosis define her finish line.
 Instead, she chose a different path.
 She became a relentless advocate, a sharp research reviewer, and a steady voice for a community that needed her strength.

-The Spirit of Libby Award
+The Libby Do Award

 The award honors those who carry that same fire.
 Whether they are a researcher in a lab, a physician at a bedside, or an advocate in the community, the recipient is someone who refuses to accept "no" as a final answer.
 We honor those who believe, as Elizabeth did, that more is always possible.